-ENG 101 Freshman Composition I (3 Credit hours - Area I) English Composition I provides instruction and practice in the writing of six (6) extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
+ENG 101 Freshman Composition I (3 Credit hours - Area I) This course provides instruction and practice in the writing of at least four extended compositions and the development of rhetorical strategies, analytical and critical reading skills, and basic reference and documentation skills in the composition process.
+English Composition I may include instruction and practice in library usage and information literacy.
 English Composition I may include instruction and practice in library usage.
 Prerequisite: ENR 098 with a grade of C or higher or ACT English Score of 18 or above (or SAT equivalent); or Equivalent English Placement Score.

-ENG 102 Freshman Composition II (3 Credit hours - Area I) English Composition II provides instruction and practice in the writing of six (6) formal, analytical essays, at least one of which is a research project using outside sources and/or references effectively and legally.
+ENG 102 Freshman Composition II (3 Credit hours - Area I) English Composition II provides continued instruction and practice in the writing of at least four extended compositions of which at least one is a research project using outside sources and/or references effectively and legally.
 Additionally, English Composition II provides instruction in the development of analytical and critical reading skills in the composition process.
+English Composition II includes instruction and practice in library usage and information literacy.
 English Composition II may include instruction and practice in library usage.
 Prerequisite: ENG 101 with a grade of C or higher.

-ENG 251 American Literature I (3 Credit hours - Area II) This course is a survey of American literature from its inception to the middle of the nineteenth century.
+ENG 251 American Literature I (3 Credit hours - Area II) This course is a survey of American literature from its beginnings to the midnineteenth century.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
 Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.
 Prerequisite: ENG 102

-ENG 252 American Literature II (3 Credit hours - Area II) This course is a survey of American literature from the middle of the nineteenth century to the present.
+ENG 252 American Literature II (3 Credit hours - Area II) This course is a survey of American literature from the mid-nineteenth century to the present.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
 Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.
 Prerequisite: ENG 102